 What is the best colour for bedroom walls?

-Soft, muted colours promote rest—think pale blues, greens, warm greys, and soft neutrals.
+Soft, muted colours promote rest — think pale blues, greens, warm greys, and soft neutrals.
 Avoid bright, stimulating colours like red or orange on large surfaces.
 Whatever you choose, test paint samples in your actual bedroom light before committing.

 How do I decorate a bedroom on a budget?

-Focus on high-impact, low-cost changes: new bedding transforms the room, paint is inexpensive but transformative, rearranging existing furniture costs nothing, and DIY art or frame existing items.
+Focus on high-impact, low-cost changes: new bedding transforms the room, paint is inexpensive but transformative, rearranging existing furniture costs nothing, and DIY art or framing existing items.
 Invest in one quality piece rather than many cheap ones.

 Should I have a TV in the bedroom?